Harappa: Culture and economy

-The Indus Valley civilization was basically an urban culture sustained by surplus agricultural production and commerce, the latter including trade with Elam and Sumer in southern Mesopotamia.
+The Indus Valley civilization was basically an urban culture sustained by surplus agricultural production and commerce, the latter including trade with Elam and Sumer.
 Both Mohenjo-daro and Harappa are generally characterised as having "differentiated living quarters, flat-roofed brick houses, and fortified administrative or religious centers."
 Although such similarities have given rise to arguments for the existence of a standardised system of urban layout and planning, the similarities are largely due to the presence of a semi-orthogonal type of civic layout, and a comparison of the layouts of Mohenjo-Daro and Harappa shows that they are in fact, arranged in a quite dissimilar fashion.

 The weights and measures of the Indus Valley Civilisation, on the other hand, were highly standardised, and conformed to a set scale of gradations.
 Distinctive seals were used, among other applications, perhaps for the identification of property and shipment of goods.
 Although copper and bronze were in use, iron was not yet employed.
 "Cotton was woven and dyed for clothing; wheat, rice, and a variety of vegetables and fruits were cultivated; and a number of animals, including the humped bull, was domesticated," as well as "fowl for fighting".
 Wheel-made pottery—some of it adorned with animal and geometric motifs—has been found in profusion at all the major Indus sites.
 A centralised administration for each city, though not the whole civilisation, has been inferred from the revealed cultural uniformity; however, it remains uncertain whether authority lay with a commercial oligarchy.
 Harappans had many trade routes along the Indus River that went as far as the Persian Gulf, Mesopotamia, and Egypt.
 Some of the most valuable things traded were carnelian and lapis lazuli.

-What is clear is that Harappan society was not entirely peaceful, with the human skeletal remains demonstrating some of the highest rates of injury (15.5%) found in South Asian prehistory.
+Evidence from Harappan skeletal remains shows elevated rates of injury (15.5%), particularly in contexts associated with the later phases of the civilization.
 Examinations of Harappan skeletons have often found wounds that are likely to have been inflicted in battle.
 Paleopathological analysis demonstrated that leprosy and tuberculosis were present at Harappa, with the highest prevalence of both disease and trauma present in the skeletons from Area G (an ossuary located south-east of the city walls).
-Furthermore, rates of craniofacial trauma and infection increased through time demonstrating that the civilisation collapsed amid illness and injury.
-The bioarchaeologists who examined the remains have suggested that the combined evidence for differences in mortuary treatment and epidemiology indicate that some individuals and communities at Harappa were excluded from access to basic resources like health and safety.
+The increase in craniofacial trauma and infection appears to coincide with the period of societal decline, suggesting that these signs of violence and disease largely emerged after the onset of collapse, potentially reflecting post-collapse social stress, resource scarcity, and exclusion from access to basic health and safety resources.

 Trade

-The Harappans had traded with ancient Mesopotamia, especially Elam, among other areas.
+The Harappans had traded with ancient Mesopotamia and Elam, among other areas.
 Cotton textiles and agricultural products were the primary trading objects.
 The Harappan merchants also had procurement colonies in Mesopotamia as well, which served as trading centres.
 They also traded extensively with people living in southern India, near modern-day Karnataka, to procure gold and copper from them.